duckdb/pg_duckdb/docs/compilation.md

 third_party/duckdb/build/release/src/libduckdb.so    # Shared library
 ```

-# Ubuntu 24.04
+# Build on Ubuntu 24.04

-This example uses Postgres 17.
+This example uses PostgreSQL 17.
 If you wish to use another version, substitute the version number in the commands as necessary.

 ### Set up Postgres